-Best Places for Fly Fishing Minnesota
+Best Places In Minnesota For Fly Fishing

 While the Whitewater River might sound like it’s fast and wild, it’s actually pretty sedate.
-You’ll find plenty of riffles here where you can fish dry flies successfully.
+This is a small river and a tributary of the Mississippi River.
+You’ll find wild brook trout as well as stocked rainbows and browns.

-St. Croix River
+2. St. Croix River

 On this first-class river, you can fish for muskies, catfish, sturgeon, and smallmouth bass.
 It’s the perfect destination for a day trip from Minneapolis, especially during the spring and fall.